 - Set yourself a monthly budget for allocating money to essential items, such as food and bills.
 This budget allocates some money each month to non-essentials, such as eating out or buying clothes.

 - Remember that if your income is less than you expect, there may not be enough money left over to set aside for non-essentials.
 If this happens, focus on ensuring you haven’t gone over budget with the essentials first.
 Then make a note of how much you need to save each week or month to reach your non-essential budget in the future.

 3. Save on utility costs

 Another way to cut household costs is to save on utility costs.
 The following are some creative ways you can save on utility costs:

-- Water – Wash your laundry in cold water, and only run the dishwasher when it’s full.
+- Water – Wash your laundry in cold water, and only run the dishwasher when it’s complete.

 4. Consolidate your debt and save interest

 If you’re struggling with debts, consolidating your debt could be a great way to cut household costs.
-Purchasing any large items – such as washing machines or ovens – on credit can end up costing you in the long run.
+Purchasing any large items – such as washing machines or ovens – on credit can cost you in the long run.